spenserblack/gh-collab-montage/README.md

 - Specify if you want the avatars to be circles or squares
 - Specify the margin between avatars

+## Possible Features

+These features will be implemented if they are requested.
+Raise an issue if you're interested!

+- Generating montages from other sources (collaborators, organization members, a manually-defined file, etc.)
+- ???

 ## Example

 The following example was generated with `gh collab-montage -R o2sh/onefetch --size 100 --margin 5`.